Collaborative causal inference on distributed data: Experiments

 Table \ref{tab:exp2} lists the numerical results of Experiment II.
-Because the true ATT is unknown, we cannot check whether the biases are smaller in the collaborations than in the individual analyses.
-Conversely, we can confirm that the random errors were reduced for left-side and right-side collaborations using DC-QE compared to left-side and right-side individual analyses, respectively.
-The gap results show that in operations with PSM, the collaborations are close to the benchmark estimate.
-However, in operations with IPW, the gap in top-side collaboration is larger than that in the right-side individual analysis.
-Note that because the benchmark is not the true ATT, the increase in the gap due to collaboration does not necessarily represent a deterioration in performance.
-In comparison with related methods, as mentioned above, the left and right-side collaborations using DE-QE(IPW) obtained estimates that are comparable to FIM and FedCI.
+Since the true ATT was unknown, we did not check whether the biases were smaller in the collaborations than in the individual analyses.
+Conversely, we confirmed that random errors were reduced for left- and right-side collaborations using DC-QE compared to left- and right-side individual analyses, respectively.
+The gap results showed that, in operations with PSM, the collaborations were close to the benchmark estimate.
+However, in operations with IPW, the gap in the top-side collaboration was larger than in the right-side individual analysis.
+Note that as the benchmark was not the true ATT, the gap increase due to collaboration did not necessarily represent a deterioration in performance.
+Compared with related methods, as mentioned above, the left- and right-side collaborations using DE-QE(IPW) obtained estimates comparable to FIM and FedCI.

-In view of the above, we should evaluate the performance also from inconsistencies and MASMD.
-The results of the inconsistencies show that the estimated propensity scores from collaborations using DC-QE are closer to those from the central analyses than to those from the individual analyses.
-The results of the MASMD show that the estimations from collaborations using DC-QE lead to more balanced covariates than those from individual analyses.
-In particular, the MASMDs in the top-side collaborations using DC-QE were smaller than that in individual analyses.
-Hence, the top-side collaborations using DC-QE appear to have led to estimates with less bias, although the gaps from benchmark were somewhat large.
-The same could be said for the results in the whole collaborations using DC-QE.
-In comparison with related methods, the left and right-side collaborations using DE-QE obtained the inconsistencies and MASMDs that are comparable to FIM and MASMD.
-Moreover, the top-side and whole collaborations using DE-QE obtained the inconsistencies and MASMDs that are better than that in FIM.
+In view of this, we should also evaluate the inconsistencies and MASMD performances.
+The inconsistency results showed that the estimated propensity scores from collaborations using DC-QE were closer to those from the central analyses than to the individual analyses.
+The MASMD results showed that the estimating from collaborations using DC-QE led to more balanced covariates than those from individual analyses.
+In particular, MASMDs in the top-side collaborations using DC-QE were smaller than in individual analyses.
+Hence, the top-side collaborations using DC-QE led to estimates with less bias, although the benchmark gaps were large to some extent.
+The same is true for the results in whole collaborations using DC-QE.
+Compared with related methods, the left- and right-side collaborations using DE-QE obtained inconsistencies and MASMDs comparable to FIM and MASMD.
+Moreover, the top-side and whole collaborations using DE-QE obtained better inconsistencies and MASMDs than FIM.